evolutionlandorg/docs/overview/faq/apostle-related.md

 ## Can I send an Apostle to my friend?

 Yes, you can.
 Visit your Apostle's page and use "Gift" button to send to your friend's address.

+## Can I tame a CryptoKitty on the Byzantine Continent?

+Unfortunately, you can't do that.
+CryptoKitty is an external NFT only on the Ethereum network, which is our Atlantis Continent.
+You can tame and bind a CryptoKitty to your Apostles on the Atlantis Continent, not on Byzantine Continent yet.